-Last Updated on June 4, 2020 by Stacy Sampson, DO
+Last Updated on July 29, 2021 by Stacy Sampson, DO

-I sat down this evening intending to write about the recent awards The STI Project has received, and I will, don’t worry, because they are super super cool and I have a really awesome discount to give all of my readers for their STD testing needs as a result!!!
+I sat down this evening intending to write about the recent awards The STI Project has received, and I will, don’t worry, because they are super super cool and I have a really awesome discount to give all of my readers for their STI testing needs as a result!!!
 So, I promise, I’ll get to that.